The Hong Kong Institute of Economics and Business Strategy (香港經濟及商業策略研究所) is a research center at The University of Hong Kong,

 The University of Hong Kong is uniquely placed to build on its strength in economic policy and business strategy studies.
 Its research strength is located in the The Hong Kong Centre for Economic Research (HKCER) and the Asia Pacific Economic Co-operation Study Centre (APECSC).
 These two centers have supported some fifty studies on economic policy and business strategy focused on Hong Kong.
 Their work have had wide influence on economic policy and business strategy thinking in Hong Kong.
 Their importance is often in opening up subjects and issues not likely to be tackled otherwise.
 In 2009, the Asia Pacific Economic Co-operation Study Centre was consolidated under the Hong Kong Institute of Economics and Business Strategy as a programme area.

-The close collaboration between the research centers and the Faculty performs an essential role in fostering synergy between teaching and research.
+The close collaboration between the research centers and HKU Business School performs an essential role in fostering synergy between teaching and research.
 As a repository of information and learning these units have the unrivalled capacity to train students to become practitioners, researchers and consultants in the area of economic policy and business strategy.

 Looking beyond The University of Hong Kong, the research and teaching strengths in economics and business strategy that is present in the higher education sector and the community as a whole are truly impressive.
 There is every reason to believe that the teachers and researchers in this area will make an impressive contribution to building the body of analysis and knowledge on Hong Kong and its future development.
 HIEBS will seek to work closely with them and also to link up with overseas research and education centers with a common interest.